Table of Contents

 People use CBD for a variety of , including reducing seizures, anxiety, and pain.
 Some studies have demonstrated that CBD may also be a sleep aid.
 In this article, we look at whether it works and any associated risks.
 In the last decade, growing public interest in the benefits of marijuana, and CBD in particular, has encouraged researchers to study its effects.

-In one study on the effects of CBD, researchers found that cortisol levels decreased more significantly when participants took of CBD oil. human studies.
+In one study on the effects of CBD, researchers found that cortisol levels decreased more significantly when participants took of CBD oil. human body.
 These results suggest that CBD affects the release of cortisol, possibly acting as a sedative.
 A more of CBD and sleep recruited 103 participants who had anxiety or poor sleep.

 Some people try to self-medicate sleeping problems with CBD.
 Taking CBD appears to be generally safe, though research into its effects, particularly in the long term, is limited.
 Doctors are unsure whether CBD helps people sleep, but some evidence suggests that it may improve sleep duration.
-Determining the most effective way to take CBD and the right amount to support sleep will require more studies.. cannabis plant.
+Determining the most effective way to take CBD and the right amount to support sleep will require more studies.. immune system.

 They administered 25 mg of CBD per day to 72 women.
 After 1 month, 79.
 2 percent of the patients reported lower anxiety levels and 66.
 7 percent reported better sleep.
 For wakefulness, What’s more is that a , which looked at both human and animal studies, found that CBD could have the potential to promote wakefulness during the daytime.